John Duncan (painter): Biography

-In 1897 Duncan returned to Dundee and exhibited Celtic and symbolist paintings at the Graphic Arts Association as well as the Royal Scottish Academy and the Royal Glasgow Institute among others.
+In 1897 Duncan returned to Dundee and exhibited Celtic and Symbolist paintings at the Graphic Arts Association as well as the Royal Scottish Academy and the Royal Glasgow Institute among others.
 It was at this time that he painted The Glaive of Light now in the University of Dundee's collection.
 He continued to teach art and design, at the Dundee YMCA, the University and the art school at Dundee Technical Institute.
 He also created Dundee's first design collective by gathering together a group of young talents who created and exhibited decorative art and design pieces for the Graphic Arts Association, including Nell Baxter, Rosa Baxter, Elizabeth Burt and Duncan's sister Jessie Westbrook.

 Thanks to Patrick Geddes's influence, in 1900 Duncan was appointed as a Professor at the Chicago Institute founded by Francis Wayland Parker.
 His stay there was not a happy one, and after Parker's death in 1902 he returned to Scotland and settled in Edinburgh, where he would live for the rest of his life.

+Duncan was a member of the Scottish Arts Club and served as its President.

-Duncan's last major work was entitled Mary Queen of Scots at Fotheringhay (dated 1929).
+His last major work was entitled Mary Queen of Scots at Fotheringhay (dated 1929).
 The work was commissioned and is now held by the University of St Andrews.
 The painting was completed in spite of the critical antagonisms Duncan was facing at the time.
 A smaller scale replica is held in the Tullie House Museum and Art Gallery, Carlisle.